trovares/trovares_connector/docs/source/odbc/index.rst

 Limitations
 -----------

-Doesn't support the following:

-* Transferring null and Datetime to the database from xGT.
+* Transferring null and Datetime to a database from xGT is not supported.
+* When transferring to a database, the table must already be created.
+* Column names must match the table's column names when transferring to a database.
 * Transfer sizes/times are estimates and may not be available.

 API Details